Bulletproof Upgraded Coffee Beans UK (whole bean) – 340g9/10 (Expert Score)

 One ninety six for you or you have to do is boil the water and then let it sit for about a minute to a minute and a half before you brew your French press coffee.
 I’ve already added the beans here.
 My water is at the right temperature.
 I’m going to add three cups of water.

 I know that’s three cups because there’s markings inside the French press and now the important thing.
 I’m going to start a stopwatch.
-It takes four minutes for normal coffee in the French press, but because we’re dealing with a darker roast, you might want to add 30 extra seconds to get more of the flavor out, because I mentioned the beans are less dense because they’ve been more roasted.
+It takes four minutes for normal coffee in the French press, but because we’re dealing with a darker roast, you might want to add 30 extra seconds to get more of the flavour out, because I mentioned the beans are less dense because they’ve been more roasted.

-So to get more of the flavor out, a little bit of extra time can make a huge difference.
-The other thing you really want to do, add about 10, maybe even 20 percent more coffee than you would normally use with a lighter roast in order to get the flavor you want.
+So to get more of the flavour out, a little bit of extra time can make a huge difference.
+The other thing you really want to do, add about 10, maybe even 20 percent more coffee than you would normally use with a lighter roast in order to get the flavour you want.
 The other thing that makes a huge difference when you’re doing this, there’s a huge debate in the coffee community.
 Honestly, it doesn’t matter that much about do you break the crust on your French press and what happened here.

 So when you add the hot water, the coffee floats to the top and forms the crust.
 My answer is yes.
 I like to break the crust.
 I stir it a few times so the coffee has a chance to settle to the bottom.
 I couldn’t do that right now.
 You don’t want to abuse the coffee and you don’t want to shred it, so I’m just going to stir it until coffee has a chance to settle to the bottom, which is which is really nice.

-There is a difference in flavor.
+There is a difference in flavour.
 You get less extraction if you leave the coffee on top.
 If you abuse the coffee by stirring it really aggressively for a long time, you’ll get too much extraction.
 You’ll get bitter oils in it.

 And using your phone as a stopwatch is a really good idea.
 Most people make French press slosh the water in there.
 Look at it.
 Wait 30 seconds.
 Go.
-I really want my coffee and then they drink it and they’re not getting the flavor they could possibly get.
+I really want my coffee and then they drink it and they’re not getting the flavour they could possibly get.
 The other thing that’s going to make a huge difference for you after your coffee is brewed for four and a half minutes and this coffee is almost ready to be pressed, you want to drink your coffee in smaller doses.

 And I’ll explain that for you in a second.